 Higher rankings will almost always mean an increase in the volume of traffic your website receives.
 Apart from the rise in traffic from improved ranking, the increased volume of traffic that stays on your site provides your website with more opportunities to convert visitors into clients.

-Longer dwell time and higher click-through rates are the perfect recipe for increased conversions.
+Longer dwell time and higher click-through rates are the perfect recipes for increased conversions.
 The more content you can get in front of your audience, the more opportunity you have to build trust and guide them to products, contact forms or making a phone call.
 The conversions on your site will naturally increase.

 Time is money.
 Walmart and COOK have reported huge percentages of increase in profit by reducing their pages load time.
 Walmart increased conversions by 2% with every second of increased speed.
 Cook increased load time by 0.85 seconds and enjoyed a 7% increase in conversions. (~Radware Blog)